DamianWimberly/configure-ad/README.md

 - Image: Windows 10 Pro (at least 2 vCPUs)
 - Name: Client-1
 - Username: labuser, Password: Cyberlab123!
-- Virtual Network: Select the same network used for DC-1; leave subnet as default.
+- Virtual Network: Select the same network used for DC-1; *leave subnet as default*.

 🔷***Set Client-1 to Use DC-1 as DNS***
 *Configure Client-1’s DNS to point to DC-1’s private IP so it can locate the domain controller for authentication and network services.*